thedineshj/box-builder/README.md

 # Live Demo

 For live demo,go to below link.
+All specified features are covered in the application.
 Note : it is a free hosting service,the application may not always be online http://sikshasuraksha.000webhostapp.com/boxbuilder/